Human factors in diving safety: Factors influencing the performance of a diving team

 Professional diving is a means to accomplish a wide range of activities underwater in a normally inaccessible and potentially hazardous environment.
 While working underwater, divers are subjected to high levels of physical and psychological stress due to environmental conditions and the limitations of the life support systems, as well as the rigours of the task at hand.

-Unmanned remotely operated vehicles (ROV's) allow performance of a variety of tasks at almost any depths for extended periods, but there are still many essential underwater tasks which can only be performed or are most effectively performed by a diver.
+Unmanned remotely operated underwater vehicles (ROUVs ot ROVs) and autonomous underwater vehicles (AUVs) allow performance of a variety of tasks at almost any depths for extended periods, but there are still many essential underwater tasks which can only be performed, or are most effectively performed, by a diver.
 A diver is still the most versatile underwater tool, but also the most unpredictable, and his own behaviour may threaten his safety.

 Recreational, or sport divers, including technical divers, dive for entertainment, and are usually motivated by a desire to explore and witness, though there is no distinct division between the underwater activities of recreational and professional divers.
 The primary distinction is that legal obligations and protection are significantly different, and this is reflected in organisational structure and procedures.

-Recreational diving has been rated more risky than snow skiing, but less risky than other adventure sports such as rock climbing, bungee jumping, motorcycle racing and sky diving.
+Recreational diving has been rated more risky than snow skiing, but less risky than some other adventure sports such as rock climbing, bungee jumping, motorcycle racing and sky diving.
 Improvements in training standards and equipment design and configuration, and increased awareness of the risks of diving, have not eliminated fatal incidents, which occur every year in what is generally a reasonably safe recreational activity.

-Both categories of diver are usually trained and certified, but recreational diving equipment is typically limited to self contained underwater breathing apparatus (scuba), whereas professional divers may be trained to use a greater variety of diving systems, from scuba to surface supplied mixed gas and saturation systems.
+Both categories of diver are usually trained and certified, but recreational diving equipment is typically limited to self-contained underwater breathing apparatus (scuba), whereas professional divers may be trained to use a greater variety of diving systems, from scuba to surface-supplied mixed gas and saturation systems.
 A recreational diver may use some ancillary equipment to enhance the diving experience, but the professional will almost always use tools to perform a specific task.

 Since the goal of recreational diving is personal enjoyment, a decision to abort a dive, for whatever reason, normally only affects the diver and his companions.
 A working diver faced with the same decision, must disappoint a client who needs and expects the diver's services, often with significant financial consequences.
 Therefore, the working diver often faces greater pressure to provide the service at the cost of reduced personal safety.
+Legal constraints are more necessary to protect the employee under these conditions, and are applied with variable levels of effectiveness.
 An understanding of the human factors associated with diving may help the diving team to strike an appropriate balance between service delivery and safety.